phenomecentre/peakPantheR/README.md

 Overview
 --------

-`peakPantheR` implements functions to detect, integrate and report pre-defined features in MS files using XCMS3.
+`peakPantheR` implements functions to detect, integrate and report pre-defined features in MS files.
 It is designed for:

 -   **Real time** feature detection and integration (see [Real Time Annotation](http://htmlpreview.github.io/?https://github.com/phenomecentre/peakPantheR/blob/develop/inst/doc/real-time-annotation.html))
     -   process `multiple` compounds in `one` file at a time